droge91/Usr0Challenges/README.md

 ### Slash Commands

 - **`/start`**
-  Purges the submissions channel and posts interactive embeds for **active** challenges.
+  Posts an interactive embed for **active** challenges.
 Users can navigate between challenges with "Previous" and "Next," then submit their answers.

 - **`/standings`**
   Shows the top 5 users by points and also displays your own points if you're not in the top 5.